Owen Tippett Game Preview: Flyers vs. Oilers

 Tippett Season Stats Insights in 2022-23

-- He had a goal in 22 of 77 games last season, with multiple goals in four of them.
+- He had a goal in 22 games last season out of 77 games played, including multiple goals four times.

-- Tippett had an assist in a game 21 times last season in 77 games played, including multiple assists once.
+- In 21 of 77 games last season, Tippett had an assist -- and he had one game with multiple assists.

-- Tippett's odds on his point total prop carry an implied probability of 52.4% that he hits the over.
+- He has an implied probability of 52.4% to go over his point total based on the odds.

-- The implied probability of Tippett going over his assist prop bet, based on the odds, is 31.2%.
+- Tippett has an implied probability of 31.2% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.